-Put together, this evidence suggests that SIDS and ALTE are independent entities and the workup and management of ALTE should focus on the identification of a specific historical or physical exam finding associated with a known disease entity.
+Put together, this evidence suggests that SIDS and BRUE are independent entities and the workup and management of BRUE should focus on the identification of a specific historical or physical exam finding associated with a known disease entity.

-ALTE was defined by a consensus conference in 1986 as:
+The historical term ALTE (now replaced with "BRUE") was defined by a consensus conference in 1986 as: